allegroai/clearml-docs/docs/faq.md

 **Option 2: Install ClearML in your Jupyter Notebook**

 1. In the ClearML Web UI > **Settings > Workspace** page, create credentials and copy your access key and secret key.
-These are required in the Step 3.
+These are required for Step 3.

 1. Install the ClearML Python Package.